 6 Tips for Helping You Decide if a Tree Should be Removed

 Trees are a great addition to your property.
-But sometimes you need to have a tree removed.
+But sometimes you need to have a tree removed in Clearwater FL.
 Below are six questions that you should ask to determine whether a tree should come in.

 1. Is the Species Desirable?

 Trees that are undesirable are things like poplars, Bradford pears, mimosa, willows, box elder, Siberian elm, black locust and others.
 Some of the things that make a tree undesirable are – frequent breakage due to weak wood, dropping a lot of debris, roots that are shallow that damage pavement and lawns and often being infested with insects or diseases because of the tree species.

 If there is 50% or more of your tree being that’s damaged, probably you should eliminate it.
 A declining tree can often survive for a lot of years but it’s always going to have abnormal or limited appearance and growth.
 Trees that have storm damage, herbicide damaged often will have leaves that are misshapen, but they can frequently recover.

 Seams, vertical cracks, older large wounds, and stubs of dead branches can mean that there is internal decay.
 Severe main trunk damage often means that you should remove your tree.
 If the area of damage is under 25% of the trunk’s circumference, that would could heal over gradually and there shouldn’t be any permanent injury.